pivotal-partner-platform-architecture/pks-demos/README.md

 ## Steps

-1. Clone(Download) this repository and execute the following commands.
+1. Download this repository and execute the following commands.

 2. Create Storage Class